Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Details and Analysis

-\section{Limitation and Discussion}
+\subsection{Limitation and Discussion}

-The proposed Progressive Detail Injection (PDI) framework addresses detail binding issues in text-to-image generation through a training-free approach, yet it exhibits certain limitations.
-The method heavily relies on the quality and accuracy of initial Self-Attention maps—if the layout generation in the early phase is suboptimal, subsequent attribute injection processes may not fully rectify these issues, potentially constraining the final generation quality.
+The proposed Progressive Detail Injection (PDI) framework addresses detail binding issues in text-to-image generation in a training-free manner, yet it has several limitations.
+First, the method relies heavily on the quality and accuracy of the initial self-attention maps.
+If the early-stage layout is suboptimal, subsequent attribute injection may not fully correct the errors, which can ultimately limit the final generation quality. \rv{This issue can be substantially alleviated by more advanced text-to-image model architectures.
+For instance, for the prompt ``a bench and a car'', SDXL often struggles to produce a correct composition and may exhibit subject blending, merging the two entities into one.
+In contrast, DiT-based models can typically separate the two subjects clearly.
+Moreover, by visualizing cross-attention maps during generation, we observe that Flux produces more disentangled and concentrated attention for the two subjects, whereas SDXL exhibits substantial overlap and more diffuse activations.}